33 Sights in Sapporo, Japan (with Map and Images)

 10. エドウィン・ダン記念館

 The Edwin Dunn Memorial Hall is a facility that commemorates and introduces Edwin Dunn, a foreigner employed in the Meiji era, and is located in the Edwin Dunn Memorial Park in Makomanai Izumi-cho, Minami-ku, Sapporo City, Hokkaido.
-It shows Dan's achievements and the history of the settlement of Sapporo.
+It shows Dan's achievements and the history of the development of Sapporo.
 The building of the memorial hall is a relocation of the Makomanai Breeding Farm Office built in 1887 (Meiji 20), and is made of wood, whitewashed, and has a green roof.

 11. 清華亭